antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 8 matches request packets originating from local Pods and destined for the external network, and then forwards them to table [EgressMark] dedicated to feature `Egress`.
 In table [EgressMark], SNAT IPs for Egress are looked up for the packets.
 To match the expected packets, `FromPodRegMark` is used to exclude packets that are not from local Pods.
-Additionally, `NotAntreaFlexibleIPAMRegMark`, mutually exclusive with `AntreaFlexibleIPAMRegMark` that is used to mark packets from Antrea IPAM Pods, is used since Egress can only be applied to Node IPAM Pods.
+Additionally, `NotAntreaFlexibleIPAMRegMark`, mutually exclusive with `AntreaFlexibleIPAMRegMark` which is used to mark packets from Antrea IPAM Pods, is used since Egress can only be applied to Node IPAM Pods.

 Flow 9 matches request packets originating from remote Pods and destined for the external network, and then forwards them